Sreekanth-SP/Email-Automation_byJava/README.md

 To send emails, you need to configure the SMTP (Simple Mail Transfer Protocol) server settings, such as the host, port, and authentication credentials.
 Consult your email service provider's documentation to obtain the required SMTP server details.

 **Sending Plain Text and HTML Emails**
-Using the JavaMail API, you can send both plain text and HTML formatted emails.
+Using the JavaMail API, you can send both plain text and HTML-formatted emails.
 You can create a MimeMessage object, set the sender, recipient, subject, content type, and content of the email.

 **Adding Attachments**
 To add attachments to an email, you can use the MimeBodyPart class to represent the email body and attachments.
 Attachments can be added as MimeBodyPart objects and then added to a Multipart object, which is then set as the content of the email.

 ---
 ### 3. Email Automation